One of the most asked questions in Social Media and from the ISDA Network is – “What training program should I attend?” When selecting a…Read More

 EP Novels By Tom TaylorRead More

-Today is the 100th running of the Indy 500, so I thought I would do a simple analysis of the track, hopefully it will make…Read More
+Coming up is the 102nd running of the Indy 500, so I thought I would do a simple analysis of the track; hopefully it will…Read More

 Rodolfo Torre Cantu was a physician and politician running for governor of the Mexican State of Tamaulipas.
 While driving in a non-armored, two-vehicle scenario, he was ambushed and assassinated.Read More